tbensheimer/Iphone-Calculator/README.md

 # Iphone-Calculator

-This is my first project utilizing Javascript concepts and utilizing HTML and CSS concepts.
+This is my first project utilizing Javascript concepts such as DOM manipulation and utilizing HTML and CSS concepts to make a sharp looking interactive Iphone Calculator.